All Products

 Document Center

-This topic provides guidance for establishing access to an ApsaraDB for Redis database from Function Compute through a virtual private cloud (VPC).
-Specifically, you can configure VPC-related settings in a function and a whitelist in the database to access the ApsaraDB for Redis database and perform related operations.
-In this topic, Serverless Devs is used to deploy a function to access an ApsaraDB for Redis database in the Python 3 runtime.
+This topic provides guidance for establishing access to a Tair (Redis OSS-compatible) database from Function Compute through a virtual private cloud (VPC).
+Specifically, you can configure VPC-related settings in a function and a whitelist in the database to access the Tair (Redis OSS-compatible) database and perform related operations.
+In this topic, Serverless Devs is used to deploy a function to access a Tair (Redis OSS-compatible) database in the Python 3 runtime.

 Before you start